Underground Power

 News Listings

-Underground power is one step closer in the South Perth and Hurlingham project areas.
+Underground power is one step closer for the Kensington area, with Western Power finalising the design and issuing the project for tender.

-The State Underground Power project in the Manning and Collier areas is progressing well with completion on schedule for mid 2022.
+The underground power project in the South Perth and Hurlingham areas is progressing well with completion scheduled for December.

 Find out more

-Sign up for the City's eNewsletter to stay in touch about this project.
+Sign up to mySnapshot, the City's fortnightly enewsletter to stay in touch about this project.

 For questions related to the timing of the projects, site reinstatement or construction related activities, please contact Western Power at undergroundpower@westernpower.com.au